Vancouver sports travel guide

 Traffic and parking in the downtown area are notoriously bad, and game nights at Rogers Arena or BC Place are no exception.
 As is typical of most downtown venues, fans are encouraged to seek out one of the numerous parking lots and structures in the general vicinity, as each venue operates a limited number of spaces.

 Even if your reason for coming to Vancouver is sports travel, the region has so much more to offer.
-Here are just some of the things to see:
+Here’s a guide to some of the things to see during your travels through Vancouver when not watching the sports teams in action:

 There’s a reason why Vancouver is often cited as one of the world’s most beautiful cities — just take a look around.
-Picturesque scenery is just about everywhere, starting downtown with the surrounding water and the nearby Stanley Park (yes, named after the same Lord Stanley who lent his name to the Stanley Cup) providing endless recreational options for residents and visitors alike.
-Outside the central city, the Capilano Suspension Bridge is one of the region’s most popular tourist attractions (a shuttle is available from downtown to the bridge).
+Stunning scenery is just about everywhere, starting downtown with the surrounding water and mountains that are prominently pictured in any Vancouver travel guide.

 The region is known as a skier and snowboarder’s paradise.
 Many well-known ski resorts are nearby, including Cypress Mountain, Grouse Mountain and Mount Seymour near North Vancouver, and the resort town of Whistler, B.C., is about 120 kilometers north.